mathieu-benoit/GlobalDevOpsBootcamp2017Quebec/Challenge3/Challenge3.md

 You can now build an Azure Function App from source code.
 Achievement unlocked

-## Achievement 3 - Configure a VSTS Release pipeline ##
+## Achievement 3 - Set up your Infrastructure as Code ##

-Create a new Release pipeline that will provision your Function App to Azure.
+Create an ARM template to set up the infrastructure of this function.
+Later, set up the release pipeline that will provision your Function App to Azure including this infrastructure.

 ### Create a provisioning project ###

-* From the Azure Portal check your deployment of the Function app from Challenge 1.
-Download the ARM template for that deployment.
+* Get the ARM template from [Github Challenge 3](https://github.com/GlobalDevOpsBootcamp/challenge3)
-* Add an Azure Resource Group project to the MVC Music Store solution.
-Include the files from the downloaded deployment.
+* Include the downloaded project in the MVC Music Store solution.
 Tweak the files, parameters and template and try and provision the Function app from Visual Studio.

 ###  Provision the Function App from a release pipeline ###

-* Create a Release pipeline in VSTS and provision the ARM template from the previous step.
-Also, release the Function app build artifacts that was created.
+* Modify the Release pipeline in VSTS to include the provisioning of the ARM template from the previous step.
 * Test the release by removing and reprovisioning the Function App.
 Test the app after provisioning and deployment and show that it can still send a SMS text message.

 You can now provision and release an Azure Function App from your source code repository to production.
 Achievement unlocked.

-## Achievement 4 - Deploy the application ##
+## Achievement 4 - Deploy the enhanced Musicstore application ##

 Enhance the MVC Music store application to be able to send an HTTP trigger to the Function App upon a purchase.
 Build and release the entire application and order items from the store.
 Verify that the complete application functions as intended.